 Long gone are the 1960s days of flower power and counterculture hippies.

-Prescription drugs such as Adderall, Prozac, and Vicodin have taken the place of recreational drugs such as LSD and Mescaline.
+Prescription drugs like Adderall, Prozac, and Vicodin have replaced the recreational drugs of the past, such as LSD and Mescaline.

 Why are boomers taking so many prescription drugs?

 As baby boomers age and enter retirement, many experience feelings of loneliness or physical pain.
 Turning to alcohol and prescription drugs becomes a way to alleviate these struggles.

 There are numerous websites, including SAMSHA, Forbes, DrugAbuse, and NPR, that offer comprehensive insights into why boomers are increasingly using drugs.

 Let’s take a look at some statistics gathered from these sources: